meetakbari/shortly/README.md

 # shortly
 Web Application developed with intend to learn API integration, Reactjs and styled components and providing an easy to use solution.
+Click [here](http://shorttly.vercel.app/) to use the solution.

 ### NOTE
 + After clicking the **Shorten it!** button, please do wait for around 10-12 seconds, as API takes time respond to the request.